 If you are going to leave the bike outside a shop, then check that it is ok for you to do so.
 The owner/ staff will often let you know very quickly if you have put your bike in the wrong place and tell you where to put it.
 Do take their advice as they spend a lot of time in that location and know exactly what is best for all concerned.

 If you park illegally it is likely that the police will impound the bike.
 This then means we will need to find the local police station that has the bike.
 Show them the registration documents.
 Ask if they are going to fine you.
 Pay the fine, which is in a different office as, contrary to popular belief, police do not accept payment of fines.
 Return to the police station and ask for the bike back.
 It is long-winded and tiresome.
 Please park in the correct place.
-Never cause a fuss or raise your voice at the police it will cause a lot of difficulty and no one will appreciate it.
+Never cause a fuss or raise your voice at the police it will cause a lot of difficulties and no one will appreciate it.
 Get angry with yourself on the way home.

 If you leave the bike outside a bar or restaurant that you use then tell them so and they will usually show you where to park or have someone park your bike for you.
 Then if there is any problem the owner/ manager should be responsible and take care of it.